Consensys/go-corset/README.md

 (defconstraint decomp () (eq!
 NIBBLE (+ BIT_0 (* 2 BIT_1) (* 4 BIT_2) (* 8 BIT_3))))
 ```

-This program ensures all rows of the column `NIBBLE` are in the range
+This constraint set ensures all rows of the column `NIBBLE` are in the
-`0..15` (inclusive) by decomposing its value into exactly four bits.
+range `0..15` (inclusive) by decomposing its value into exactly four
-In turn, the rows of each `BIT_X` column are enforced using a range
+bits.
+In turn, the row of each `BIT_X` column are enforced using a
-constraint (specified via the `@prove` modifier).
+range constraint (specified via the `@prove` modifier).

 ## Command-Line Interface

-The `go-corset` tool provides a toolbox of commands for working with
+The `go-corset` tool provides a toolbox for working with constraints
-constraints and traces.
-For example, we can compile source files into
+and traces.
+For example, we can compile source constraint files
+(`lisp`) into binary constraint files (`bin`); or, check a trace is
-binary format; or, check traces against constraints; or, inspect a
+accepted by a set of constraints; or, inspect the contents of a trace
-trace or binary constraint file, etc.  We now examine a selection of
+or binary constraint file, etc.  We now examine a selection of the
-the most useful top-level commands:
+most useful top-level commands:

 - [`go-corset check`](#check) allows one to check whether a given
   trace (or batch of traces) satisfies a given set of constraints.
 If